 Each student is expected to complete a total of 24 weeks of level II fieldwork; 12 weeks with a focus on neuro-musculoskeletal or movement related functions, and 12 weeks with a focus on mental functions.
-In order to successfully complete fieldwork, the student must have a minimum passing score on the Fieldwork Performance Evaluation for the Occupational Therapist provided by AOTA.
+In order to successfully complete fieldwork, the student must have a minimum passing score on the Fieldwork Performance Evaluation for the Occupational Therapist provided by the American Occupational Therapy Association.